ASRRtechnologies/asrr-nextjs/public/content/portfolio/cases/en/hes/hes.md

   title: From Excel sheet to Enterprise PageLayout
   image: case-image.png
   alt: Dashboard overview of application
+  text: >+
+    HES is one of Europe’s biggest multinationals when it comes to bulk transport, processing, blending and storage.
+For one of the Oil Terminals (Hartel Tank Terminal) at the Maasvlakte in Rotterdam, all of the planning, status and speficiations of the different steel parts were processed in a single Excel sheet, spanning more than 30.000 lines.
+This results in a bigger chance of errors, and makes it very hard to conclude anything based on the dataset in reference to the project status

 landing:
   title: Automating a 500 million dollar project
   image: ezgif.com-gif-maker-3-min.jpg